 The college student resume example above is simple and straightforward.
 A high school student resume is pretty much the same, but without the college information.

-When you feel that your resume is lacking in so many areas, especially in comparison with the resume example you see above, you need not worry too much.
-Impress employers with a strong resume by using trusted templates or a resume builder.
-Check out our resume templates and choose which one works best for you.
+When you feel that your resume is lacking in so many areas, especially in comparison with the student resume example you see above, you need not worry too much.
+Impress employers with a strong resume by using trusted resume templates or a resume builder .
+Ready to land your first job?
+Let's start with the basics: layout and structure.

 The Layout of the Student Resume